When it comes to using a store credit card to build credit, my favorite story is one my parents told me about how they

 When you've had serious credit problems, it can seem like there aren’t many good options to help you rebuild it.

-You can apply for a credit card for those with poor credit, but these will invariably have very high interest rates and fees.
+apply for a credit card for those with poor credit, but these will invariably have very high interest rates and fees.

-Another option is to open a secured credit card account, but that requires the payment of a refundable security deposit before your account can be opened, and possibly an annual fee as well.
+secured credit card account, but that requires the payment of a refundable security deposit before your account can be opened, and possibly an annual fee as well.

 If you find yourself in this situation, it may be time to learn how to build your credit back so you can establish and maintain good credit for the future.
 If you choose not to go with a credit builder loan or other option to reverse your bad credit, you can also try a store credit card.